flyinglightspeck/StandbyFLSs/README.md

 # Emulator
-This software include a scalable emulator of FLSs described in Appendix A. It emulates operation of multiple FLSs to illuminate a 3d point cloud by running parallel processes.
+This software includes a scalable emulator of FLSs described in Appendix A. It emulates operation of multiple FLSs to illuminate a 3d point cloud by running parallel processes.
 It consists three types of processes, Orchestrator, Secondary, and FLS processes.
 Orchestrator and Secondary processes are artifacts that facilitate running a large number of FLS processes across different servers of a datacenter.
 FLS processes implements functionalities and characteristics of an FLS such as flying, communicating, and failing.
 Point clouds with small number of points can be run locally on a single machine while with larger number of points multiple machines with multiple cores are required.